moogacs/docs.buf.build/docs/bsr/user-management.md

 - Can write to organization resources, regardless of the organization's [base resource roles](#base-resource-roles).

-This role is useful in CI pipelines - you can set the organization base roles to [Read](#resource-read) and configure a Machine user to write to a BSR repository on merge, for example.
+This role is useful in CI pipelines - you can set the organization base roles to [Read](#resource-read) and configure a Machine user to push to a BSR repository on merge, for example.

 ### Base resource roles {#base-resource-roles}